 We would almost all agree that marketing activities such as email, SEO and website content are all essential pieces of a good marketing strategy in convincing people to do business with us.
 We will even agree enthusiastically that client testimonials are super important to winning new business but most often a critical item overlooked is customer reviews made on 3rd party websites or platforms such as Facebook, Google, TripAdvisor and Trustpilot to name a few.

-Customer reviews have a direct influence on your opportunity of new business along with hugely increasing conversion rates.
+Customer reviews have a direct influence on your opportunity for new business along with hugely increasing conversion rates.
 A recent survey by BrightLocal showed that “91% of consumers say that positive reviews make them more likely to use a business”